JPoser/jacket-server/README.md

 To add a new platform, create a new class in `platforms/` that inherits from `SocialPlatform` and implement the required methods.

+## CI/CD

+The project uses GitHub Actions to automatically run linting and tests on pull requests.

+On every pull request to `main`, the following checks run:
+- **Linting** with ruff
+- **Code formatting** check with ruff formatter
+- **Unit tests** with pytest and coverage

 ## Pre-commit Hooks

 The project uses pre-commit hooks to ensure code quality before commits.